13 Best Workbench Plans & Design Ideas

 Garage workshop benches

-Garage spaces often serve multiple purposes, so garage workshop benches benefit from mobility features such as wheels with locking casters.
-A substantial top thickness of 1 1/2 inches or more can add stability to these mobile benches and dampen vibration from power tools.
-Height should accommodate standing work for extended periods, typically 36 to 38 inches for most users.
-An open design underneath can accommodate tool storage or a rolling cabinet.
+Garage spaces often serve multiple purposes, so mobility features such as locking casters are beneficial.
+A top thickness of 1 1/2 inches or more adds stability and dampens vibration from power tools.
+Height should accommodate standing work for extended periods, typically 36 to 38 inches.
+An open design underneath can accommodate rolling cabinets or air compressors.

 Small space solutions